dti-research/tracker/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Contribution Requirements

+We welcome contributions to Tracker.
+In the interest of building a community, we require that you, as a contributor to this project, agree to the following:

+1. You expressly agree to license your contribution(s) to Tracker to others under the licens found in the LICENSE file in the root directory of this source tree.

+2. You acknowledge that you are legally entitled to grant the above license.
+If your employer has the intellectual property rights (IPR) for what you create, you represent that your employer has given you authority to license the Contribution as described above, or that your employer has waived its rights in the Contribution.

+3. You understand that the decision to include the contribution in any project or source code repository is at the sole discretion of the Danish Technological Institute, and your submission or pull-request does not guarantee that any Contribution will be included.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a